Ñusta: Beatriz Clara Coya

-Beatriz Clara Coya (1558–1600), as one of the rare remaining ñustas of full Inca descent, was exceedingly wealthy and essentially used as a pawn in the discussion of Inca status in the colonial Andes.
-She eventually became an encomendera in the República de Indios, although the Spanish viceroy repeatedly diminished and sabotaged her repartimiento.
-While she inarguably wielded power, she was consistently diminished in her position in an effort by the Spanish to turn Incas into subservient and Christianized ‘Indians.’
+Beatriz Clara Coya (1558–1600), a rare ñusta of full Incan descent, was exceedingly wealthy but was essentially used as a pawn in the battle over Incan status in the colonial Andes.
+She eventually became an encomendera in the República de Indios, but the Spanish viceroy repeatedly diminished and sabotaged her repartimiento.
+While she inarguably wielded power, it was consistently constrained by the Spanish, who aimed to turn Incas into subservient Christianized "Indians."

 Micaela Bastidas Puyucahua

-Micaela Bastidas Puyucahua, wife of rebel leader José Gabriel Tupcal Amaru Inca, was born a noblewoman (1744-1781).
-Micaela was a key figure in the Inca-inspired rebellion of 1780, which revolted against the Spanish colonial system in Peru.
+The noblewoman Micaela Bastidas Puyucahua (1744–1781), who married the rebel leader José Gabriel Tupcal Amaru Inca, was a key figure in the Incan-inspired rebellion of 1780 against the Spanish colonial system in Peru.
 Tupac Amaru claimed the right to the Inca title through his ancestors, and Micaela was considered his Coya.
-She presided over the Inca kingdom (Incario) while Tupac Amaru was away at battle.
+She presided over the Incan kingdom (Incario) while Tupac Amaru was at war.
 She also fulfilled military leadership roles as an advisor, strategist, and commander of warrior troops.